Diversity, Equity and Inclusion Definition

 Examples of Diversity, Equity and Inclusion

-One of the best ways to explain diversity, equity and inclusion is by pointing out real-world examples.
+One of the best ways to understand the meaning of diversity, equity and inclusion is by pointing out real-world examples.
 From physical roadblocks that prevent people with disabilities from accessing areas that able-bodied people frequent to neighborhoods with concentrated areas of poverty, the list is endless.
 Read on for how diversity, equity and inclusion are apparent both on a national scale and in your own backyard.

 Access to School Lunch